SoggyRhino/ObsidianNotes/DSA/NeetCode 150/done/Valid Palindrome-Easy.md

 ## Question
-Given a string s, return true if it is a palindrome, otherwise return false.
+Given a string `s`, return true if it is a palindrome, otherwise return false.
 A palindrome is a string that reads the same forward and backward.
 It is also case-insensitive and ignores all non-alphanumeric characters.
 ### Example 1: